Wilhelman/Gunbird_P01/README.md

 _IMPORTANT: do not modify, change or add any folder or file as you might not be able to execute the game._

+*The game is currently in development.
+The releases uploaded are just the first versions of the final game.

 ## Controls

 ## Changelist of all previous versions